ty2k/js-algorithms/README.md

 Given an input string, returns the string reverse using the array split/reverse/join method.

+## String: Sum up numbers - string-sum-up-numbers.js

+Given an input string, returns the sum of any numbers found in the string, or zero.

 ## String: Valid time - string-valid-time.js

 Returns `true` if given a string representing a valid 24 hour time in the form `HH:MM`.